 When I started high school, I despised a girl named Ella* who had recently joined the small group of friends that came with me from my primary school.
-She seemed to appear from nowhere, fitting in with the popular group I had worked hard to join, getting invited to all the parties, and being the object of my crush’s affections.
-These things gave me enough reason to hate her, which seemed reasonable at the time.
+She seemed to appear from nowhere, instantly fitting in with the popular group I had worked hard to join, getting invited to all the parties, and being the object of my crush’s affections.
+These things gave me enough reason to hate her.
 At one of the first high school parties I attended that included drinking, kissing, and sleeping over, Ella hooked up with a guy under a sleeping bag in a room full of people too terrified to touch one another.
-I had no feelings for the guy she slept with, I didn’t see what happened, and it didn’t affect me AT ALL, but that didn’t stop me from judging her really harshly for it.
-While IMing with a friend the day after the party, I took it upon myself to detail what happened and how “slutty” Ella apparently was.
-I vividly remember calling her “dirty” for what she’d done at the party.
-As I described to my friend a list of things I knew nothing about (I was a 14-year-old kiss virgin), I felt totally justified: Ella had done something I didn’t like, and I had a duty to register my disapproval with my peers.
+I had no feelings for the guy she slept with, I didn’t see what happened, and it didn’t affect me AT ALL, but none of this stopped me from judging her really harshly.
+While IMing with a friend the day after the party, I took it upon myself to detail what had happened and how “slutty” Ella had acted at the party.
+I vividly remember calling her “dirty” for what she’d done.
+As I ran down a list of misdeeds I knew nothing about (I was a 14-year-old kiss virgin), I felt totally justified: Ella had done something I didn’t like, and I had a duty to register my disapproval with our peers.

-The next day at school, the girl I IM’ed all this to brought a printout of our conversation to school and showed everyone.
+The next day at school, the girl I’d been IM’ing brought a printout of our conversation to school and showed everyone.
 But rather than revile me for being a gross, unfair, jealous gossip, people took my side.
-I still feel guilt today over how I treated Ella and other girls like her back then.
-It’s really difficult to overcome the shitty things I thought, said, and did 10 years ago, and it’s not like I can stand up in Misogynists Anonymous and embark on a 12-step program to deal with it.
+I still feel guilt today over how I treated Ella, and other girls like her, back then.
+It’s really difficult to get over the shitty things I thought, said, and did 10 years ago, and it’s not like I can go to a Misogynists Anonymous meeting and embark on a 12-step program to deal with them.

-I know we don’t come to this behavior on our own—girls are basically trained from birth to hate one another.
+I know I didn’t come to that behavior on my own: Girls are basically trained from birth to hate one another.
 Even kids’ shows have plot lines about one girl stealing another girl’s boyfriend; and even in 2013 we are encouraged to look down on women we think are “sluts,” to see every other female as a threat to our relationships and self-worth, to disparage the looks of women we disagree with politically or intellectually, and to regard successful women as “bitches.”

 Every feminist has a different story about their journey to feminism.
 Some people change perspectives as a response to a specific event; others grew up in really socially conscious environments and can’t imagine anything else.
 I built my feminism Lego-tower-style, brick by brick, adding, removing, and changing components as I went along.
 Kathleen Hanna did an interview with The AV Club late last year where she described how her particular feminism evolved from a knee-jerk, man-hating breed to something more all-encompassing and universal after she had been exposed to the effects of the patriarchy on all people, including men.
 This quote really stuck with me, because it almost perfectly mirrored the growth in my feminism over the years, as my priorities have changed and I’ve become more accepting of the idea that feminism is not one mission statement that applies to all people.